 Rotting wood may not be a problem if you want a temporary structure.
 When untreated wood rots, you can use the remains as mulch or as part of your compost pile.

 You can then build new raised beds out of wood in a new location.
 This might be helpful if you like to experiment with growing in different locations in your garden (especially if different areas get different amounts of sunlight).

-- Pine – a softer wood that is often used for furniture, but not as useful for outdoor projects.
+- Pine – a softer wood that is often used for furniture.
+It is not as useful for outdoor projects.
 Pine does not hold up well when exposed to soil, water, and insects.
-This wood will rot within a few years of exposure to the elements – and possibly faster in high humidity locations, such as Florida.
+This wood will rot within 5 years of exposure to the elements – and possibly faster in high humidity locations, such as Florida.

 - Cypress – a soft wood that nonetheless holds up fairly well against rot when in contact with wet soil.
-Cypress has naturals oil that acts as preservatives, allowing it to resist damage from decay and insects.
+Cypress has naturals oil that acts as preservative.
+This allows it to resist damage from decay and insects.

 - Cedar – a soft wood that holds up very well against rot in outdoor conditions.
 Like cypress, it contains natural oils that help to preserve it and protect against rot and insects.
 However, its appearance will naturally fade over time before it eventually rots.
 Cedar is more expensive than other types of wood, which may make the cost prohibitive for building lots of raised garden beds.